Maharavi2006/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-Thus the code is ececuted successfully
+Thus the code is ececuted successfully.